bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

         \delta F(y, \eta) = \int \frac{\delta F}{\delta y(x)} \eta(x) dx \tag{8}

-    As mentioned above the term :math:`\epsilon \eta(x)` is also called a variation of input :math:`y`, which is analogous to the infintesimely small :math:`epsilon` in regular calculus.
+    As mentioned above the term :math:`\epsilon \eta(x)` is also called a variation of input :math:`y`, which is analogous to the infinitesimally small :math:`\epsilon` in regular calculus.

     The first variation and higher order variations define the respective functional derivatives and can be derived by taking the coefficients of the